KiraResari/ceal-chronicler-f/Protocol.md

 * Now continuing with this
 * Today, I'll start with some cleanup related to the locations
 * First, I want to try merging `EditParentLocationButton` and `EditLocationLevelButton`, since they are quite similar, and I can imagine needing more buttons like that in the future
+  * That took some skill, and Chatty only produced suboptimal results when processing that, so I had to do it manually
+  * However, the result is well worth it, because it works great and looks B E A utiful! =^,^=

 # TODO